 Still waiting for a polarized quark-antiquark annihilation measurement to compare to existing lepton-nucleon scattering measurements . . .

-Modified universality requires full QCD: Gauge-invariant quantum field theory gauge links have physical consequences; quark models for non vanishing Sivers function,
+Modified universality requires full QCD: Gauge-invariant quantum field theory

 We have ignored here the subtleties needed to make this a gauge invariant definition: an appropriate path ordered exponential of the gluon field is needed [18].